 The First National Bank Of Lake City

-The First National Bank Of Lake City in Colorado printed $27,000 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1877 and stopped printing money in 1878, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Lake City issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Lake City in Minnesota printed $170,340 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1870 and stopped printing money in 1886, which equals a 17 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Lake City issued 6 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Lake City was located in Hinsdale County.
-It was assigned charter number 2354.
+For the record, The First National Bank Of Lake City was located in Wabasha County.
+It was assigned charter number 1740.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Lake City in Colorado issued 1,350 sheets of $5 series of 1875 national bank notes.
-Any time you see a print range between 1,000 and 2,500 you can assume that the bank was small and that their notes could be fairly scarce.
+The First National Bank Of Lake City also printed 4,912 sheets of $5 series of 1875 national bank notes.
+Hundreds of banks had sheet outputs between 2,500 and 5,000.
+That is pretty typical for a medium sized national bank in the 1870s.
 Series of 1875 $5 bills are some of the most commonly encountered bank notes from the first charter series.
 Only the original series $1 bill is more available.
 Some banks exclusively issued five dollar bills.
 So if you want an example from one of those banks then you don’t have many options.
 These notes have a rounded red seal and red serial numbers.
 They also all have a red charter number.

 Series of 1875 $5 National Bank Note